sayonshubham/sayonshubham.github.io/_posts/2019-01-22-Ansible Introduction.md

 date: 2019-03-15
 ---

-<font color="red"><b>Ansible</b></font> is an open source IT Configuration Management, Deployment & Orchestration tool.
+<font color="red"><b>What is Ansible?</b></font>Ansible is an open source IT Configuration Management, Deployment & Orchestration tool.
 Ansible is "**agentless**", using SSH to push changes from a single source to multiple remote resources.
 Ansible uses <b>playbook</b> to describe automation jobs, and playbook uses very simple language i.e. **YAML** (Yet Another Markup Language - human readable data serialization language commonly used to write configuration files ).

 <font color="red"><b>How Ansible Works?</b></font>